Social Isolation Advisor

 We have appointed a new Adult Social Care and Public Health Social Isolation Advisor, Professor Rusi Jaspal, to help us achieve these aims.

-Rusi Jaspal is Pro Vice-Chancellor for Research at de Montfort University, Leicester.
+Rusi Jaspal is Professor of Psychology at Nottingham Trent University.
 He is a Chartered Psychologist, a Fellow of the British Psychological Society and a Fellow of the Royal Society of Public Health.

 He has an interest in tackling loneliness and social isolation as a means of enhancing Public Health outcomes for both physical and mental health.